Seeing Through the Brain: New Insights from Decoding Visual Stimuli with fMRI: Experiments

 \subsection{Experimental Setup}

 We conduct experiments on three datasets: NSD \citep{allen2022massive}, BOLD5000 \citep{chang2019bold5000}, and GOD \citep{horikawa2017generic}.
-Detailed descriptions of the datasets are provided in Appendix \ref{app:dataset}.
-Each method is evaluated by comparing the reconstructed images to the ground truth using three metrics: Pixelwise Correlation (PixCorr), Structural Similarity Index (SSIM) \citep{wang2004image}, Learned Perceptual Image Patch Similarity (LPIPS) \citep{zhang2018unreasonable}, which reflects human perceptual similarity, CLIP two-way identification (CLIP) \cite{scotti2024mindeye2} and Inception V3 two-way identification (Inception V3 ) \cite{scotti2024mindeye2}.
-We compare our method against the following baselines: Takagi \& Nishimoto \citep{takagi2023high} (Takagi for short), Mindvis \citep{chen2023seeing}, Mindeye \citep{scotti2023reconstructing}, and Mindeye2 \citep{scotti2024mindeye2}.
+Detailed descriptions of the datasets are provided in Section~\ref{app:dataset} of the Appendix.
+Each method is evaluated by comparing the reconstructed images to the ground truth using five metrics: PixCorr and SSIM for pixel- and structure-level similarity \citep{wang2004image}, LPIPS \citep{zhang2018unreasonable} for human perceptual similarity, and CLIP and Inception V3 two-way identification \citep{scotti2024mindeye2} for semantic consistency based on pretrained model representations.
+We compare our method against the following baselines: Takagi \& Nishimoto \citep{takagi2023high} (Takagi for short), Mindvis \citep{chen2023seeing}, Mindeye \citep{scotti2023reconstructing}, MindBridge~\citep{wang2024mindbridge}, NeuralDiffuser~\citep{li2025neuraldiffuser}, and Mindeye2 \citep{scotti2024mindeye2}.
 To ensure a fair comparison, we use the same generative model, Stable Diffusion 2.1~\citep{pernias2023wurstchen, rombach2022high}, for all methods.
 We additionally present results for \modelname and Mindeye2 (ranked second-best) with the newer SDXL backbone~\citep{podell2023sdxl}.
-More details about the baselines and training are provided in Appendix~\ref{app:baseline} and Appendix~\ref{app:training}.
+We incorporate a negative prompt in our model—a textual constraint that guides the diffusion model to avoid generating undesired visual artifacts, such as distorted object shapes or background clutter.
+For fairness, we apply the same negative prompt when evaluating all baselines, which leads to performance gains in some cases.
+More details about the baselines and training are provided in Sections~\ref{app:baseline} and~\ref{app:training} of the Appendix.